 - Will people need to refer to the information being presented in an ongoing way?
 Elearning is a great option for this over the option of live training which relies too heavily on learners’ ability to take notes.

 - Do we need formal or informal training?
-If we are talking about a small group, a one on one or more informal style training might be best especially if the group in question is already highly skilled but needs to pick up a skill or two.
+If we are talking about a small group, a one-on-one or more informal style training might be best especially if the group is already highly skilled but needs to pick up a skill or two.
 A large group, like an entire sales force, might need more structured training with built-in social features.

 - Where and how should this training take place?
 Classroom training can be the answer when you need to demonstrate something for example.
-Elearning or a combination of on-site and on computer learning gives the most flexibility and can be used effectively for a large group.
-Sometimes a simple reminder is all the workforce needs, and a poster campaign can work.
-An example of this is when we leave a reminder to wash hands in a bathroom.
+Elearning or blended learning gives the most flexibility and can be used effectively for a large group.

 With these things in mind, you can go on to be a better course designer, always keeping what is needed in mind as you create.
 We hope this will also give you the tools to convince clients of the need for needs analysis and how this will help them and their company in the long run.